fqantonio/GoingInductive/README.md

 # ABSTRACT

-Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow with all the activities chronologically organized, even in a bLearning setting?
+Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning design flow, even in a bLearning setting?
 In overall, the **answer is yes**, that is, 4C/ID eLearning setting has some advantages over Direct Instruction but with some remarks.

 If you decide to do it, there will be specific impacts that need to be **accommodated**, as well as implications for the stakeholders in the learning process, policy makers and school management, that will be adressed in this roadmap.